 What is a unique selling proposition?

-A unique selling proposition, or USP, is something special that makes your brand, products or services different from and better than your competitors.
+A unique selling proposition, or USP, is something special that makes your brand, products or services different from and/or better than your competitors.

-It explains the selling points that get prospects to act and take a step closer toward becoming your customer.
+It explains the selling points that get prospects to act and take a step closer to becoming your customer.

-You need to know your USP as you plan a website because your entire site will be positioned around your unique selling propositions.
-All of your copy and content will be positioned to subtly (and sometimes not so subtly) promote your USP and drive website visitors to buy from your brand.
+You need to know your USP as you plan a website because your site will be positioned around your unique selling propositions.
+All of your copy and content will be positioned to subtly (and sometimes not so subtly) promote your USP and tell website visitors why they should choose your brand.

 How to develop your unique selling proposition